gbdev/gbdev.github.io/list/contribute.md

     Contribute
 </span></div>

+## gbdev.github.io

+The source of this website is hosted [here](https://github.com/gbdev/gbdev.github.io).

+## Homebrew Hub

+Homebrew Hub is just a *frontend* web application, exposing the database we are compiling in this repo.
+If you wish to improve the UI and frontend experience, refer to this [repo](https://github.com/gbdev/homebrewhub).
+If you want to add new entries or improve the existing ones, take a look at the [database](https://github.com/gbdev/database) repo.

 ## Awesome List

 Before sending a Pull Request or opening an Issue, ensure it adheres to the following guidelines and policies.